kfrlib/kfr/docs/docs/dft.md

 ### Real input, complex output

-Frequency data are stored in [CCS or Perm format](dft_format.md).
+Frequency data is stored in [CCS or Perm format](dft_format.md).

 The size of the output data is equal to `size/2+1` for CCS and `size/2` for Perm format.

 For the inverse FFT, you have to prepare frequency data in the CCS or Perm format as well.

-For CCS format, you must ensure that freq[0] and freq[N/2] are real numbers to get correct real result.
+For CCS format, you must ensure that freq[0] and freq[N/2] are real numbers to get the correct real result.

 ```c++
 data = irealdft(freq);